-The earthquake valves that were installed at Strathmore were installed securely and should not trip unless there is an earthquake of 5.4 magnitude or higher.
+The earthquake valves at the gas meters were installed securely and should not trip unless there is an earthquake of 5.4 magnitude or higher.
 However, there may be improbable circumstances where the valves are accidently tripped.
-If this does occur, please understand that if you call the Gas Company to reset the valve, you might be assessed a reset fee of $63.39.
+If this does occur, please understand that if you call the Gas Company to reset the valve, you might be assessed a reset fee of $63.39 or more.
 If it is determined that the earthquake valve was tripped and you happen to reset the valve yourself, the Gas Company would then come out and restore your gas appliances for free.
 Please only reset the valves if they were tripped by accident, do not reset them if they were tripped by an earthquake.
 Resetting the valves is very easy; there is a green colored screw on the valve that says reset.
-It's a matter of turning that screw clockwise with a flat head screwdriver.
+Turn that screw clockwise with a flat head screwdriver.
 The screw is spring released meaning that once it's turned it will pop back into place.
 The valve is then reset.

 Patio Tree Responsibility

-We wanted to take this opportunity to remind all owners of their responsibility for the trees/landscaping located on their patios and the possible financial liability for not doing so.
+Owners are responsible for the trees/landscaping located on their patios and the possible financial liability.
 Please read the notice on this matter (sent Feb 2008, October 2009, and in September 2013